riceissa/issarice.com/wiki/cognito-mentoring.md

 I elaborated on this to some extent in my [reflection of the autumn 2014 quarter at the University of Washington](my-uw-honors-portfolio#portfolio-statement).

 To be sure, I think I am one of the mentees that benefited most from Cognito Mentoring.
-For example, I think that, although my friend who contacted CM along with me benefited from the service, she did not get as much out of it as I did---in other words, I think that she would have pretty much ended up at the same place regardless of the mentoring, whereas in my case, I think that my output and impact on the world would have been much less without CM.
+For example, I think that although my friend who contacted CM along with me benefited from the service, she did not get as much out of it as I did---in other words, I think that she would have pretty much ended up at the same place regardless of the mentoring, whereas in my case, I think that my output and impact on the world would have been much less without CM.
 I'm not sure there is a definite reason for this difference, other than that I "clicked" with the ideals behind CM.

 # External links